Introduction

 Unfortunately, with Biblical illiteracy in America, more people are rejecting support for Israel and cannot understand why conservative Christians continue to do so.
 They do not know that God’s promises have not vanished with time.
 However, conservative Christians, like Harry Truman, know that when the nation rejects Israel and God’s rule, it will only be a matter of time before America is cursed.

-With the horrific events on 9/11, many people believe that God is not pleased with America and He is lifting his hand of protection.
+With the horrific events on 9/11 in the United States, many people believe that God is not pleased with America and He is lifting his hand of protection.
 Sadly, when stating the same publicly they are ridiculed and called religious nuts.
 However, the Bible clearly teaches that those who curse Israel by forsaking her will suffer.

 One thing of particular note in Scripture is that there is mention of many nations existing today that will be on earth when the end times occur, but there is no mention of America.
 This is an ominous sign and one that should give American’s pause of where they stand on the blessing and cursing of Israel.